jdh-observer/boXXEPfnFTRe/article.md

 <!-- #endregion -->

 <!-- #region citation-manager={"citations": {"ws1xc": [{"id": "14298532/SQFMMJP7", "source": "zotero"}]}} editable=true slideshow={"slide_type": ""} -->
 Thirdly, fate is the driving force of career development.
 Similar to life games, Mandarin Promotions is played by dice with little room for strategy or choice.
 The next step following certain dice rolls is always spelled out in words below each position.
 Even China’s famed meritocracy (<cite id="ws1xc"><a href="#zotero%7C14298532%2FSQFMMJP7">(Elman, 2013)</a></cite>) is represented as fateful.
 Dice combinations are not counted numerically but numinously.
-They are imbued with value: <span style="font-variant: small-caps;">virtue</span> (Double-4), <span style="font-variant: small-caps;">talent</span> (Double-6), <span style="font-variant: small-caps;">effort</span> (Double-5), <span style="font-variant: small-caps;">mediocre</span> (Double-3), <span style="font-variant: small-caps;">weak</span> (Double-2), <span style="font-variant: small-caps;">corrupt</span> (Double-1, can be cancelled by a 4).
+They are imbued with value: VIRTUE (Double-4), TALENT (Double-6), EFFORT (Double-5), MEDIOCRE (Double-3), WEAK (Double-2), CORRUPT (Double-1, can be cancelled by a 4).
 One could argue that the dice combinations signify merit in a countable way, contradicting the above contestation that the vision of the game is less rational-meritocratic than expected.
 However, merit is defined by fortune (dice) alone (This is also the case in the Tibetan *Game of Liberation*.).
 There are also “lucky” dice without numinous names, particularly four equals (*quanse* 全色) and 3-4-5-6 (*chuanhua* 穿花, garland), and they always ensure the best career moves.
 Only one provision in the rules  allows some agency to the player: the purchase of an office.

 <!-- #endregion -->